iannater/readme-generator/README.md

   [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)

   ## Contributor Guidelines
-  You could contribute by giving me an A at this point
+  This is a private project for my UT Bootcamp class and I am tweaking it over time.
+Since it will be used in my portfolio I don't want any contributions.

   ## Tests
-  This is a live test
+  Since no one will be editing this there arent any test guidelines.
+I am just learning about testing so I am not 100% sure what to put in this section yet.

   ## Questions
-   If you have any questions please contact me via email at ian.nater@gmail.com, you can also follow me on GitHub github.com/inater
+   If you have any questions please contact me via email at ian.nater@gmail.com, you can also follow me on GitHub github.com/iannater